alexandergunnarson/quantum/README.md

 Expectations
 -

-Expect a great deal of rustiness (I am one person, after all, and relatively quite inexperienced), but expect some gems as well.
+I've been coding in Clojure only for about a year and a half, so I'm relatively quite inexperienced.
+Expect some rustiness, but expect some gems as well.

 I welcome any and all contributions, comments, thoughts, suggestions, and/or feedback you may wish to provide.